orchest/orchest/docs/source/fundamentals/jobs.rst

 To inspect the result of your job; click on the job you just created, choose a specific pipeline run (the one you want to inspect) and click on *View pipeline*.
-The pipeline is now opened in :ref:`read-only mode <read-only mode>` giving you the opportunity to check the logs or to open the HTML version of you notebooks.
+The pipeline is now opened in :term:`read-only mode` giving you the opportunity to check the logs or to open the HTML version of you notebooks.

 .. note::